Eirenaside159/markdown-plus-plus/README.md

    - View all posts in the table
    - Sort by any column (title, date, status, etc.)
    - Use the search box to filter posts
+   - Filter by folder using the file tree sidebar
    - Configure visible columns in settings

 2. **Edit Content**